Sofia Bekatorou: Olympic medalist's decision to speak out over alleged 1998 sexual assault sparks public outcry in Greece - KION546

 “It is the minimal conquest of any democratic state governed by the rule of law and the corresponding obligation of institutions and the media not to target individuals, distribute their photographs, or to have already convicted the so called “perpetrator” before he is given the opportunity to speak and give his view on facts made public by a third party,” said Adamopoulos in a statement.

-Meanwhile, another two senior HSF board members — notably Yiannis Papapiditriou — have submitted their resignations in support of Bekatorou.
+Meanwhile, another two senior HSF board members have submitted their resignations in support of Bekatorou.

 Greece’s entire political spectrum has rallied behind Bekatorou.
-And after saying he had talked with Bekakorou, Greek Prime Minister Kyriakos Mitsotakis also praised her courage to speak out.
+And after saying he had talked with Bekatorou, Greek Prime Minister Kyriakos Mitsotakis also praised her courage to speak out.

 “Sofia bravely broke the chain of fear and silence, showing the way for the stigma of guilt to pass from the victim to the perpetrator.
 This way she became an Olympiad of responsibility, on behalf of us all,” Mitsotakis said in a statement posted on Facebook.